 The 5K walk was set for Washington, D.C., in August or September 2007.
 The exact amount Talbert and her fellow walkers raised has been lost to history.
 But they had fun walking and raising money for their cause.

 “For 2008, people wanted to do it again, but they asked us to please put on the walk when it wouldn’t be so hot,” Talbert said.

 Team NPF has raised more than $10 million since that first walk in 2006.
 When you combine highly motivated and organized individuals who want to have fun with a mission like beating psoriatic disease, the money practically raises itself.

 Team NPF has a goal of raising more than $4 million a year by 2019, and we’re off to a fantastic start.
-Team NPF Bingo has been such a success that for 2017, we gained a corporate sponsor, Lilly, and spread to four new cities.
-Team NPF Cycle was so much fun the first couple of times that, in 2017, we’re rolling across seven new states.
-And this year, we finally went bowling.
+Team NPF Bingo has been such a success since its birth in 2015 that we brought this event to seven cities in 2017.
+Team NPF Cycle, which also launched in 2015, has also spread across the country.
+And in 2017, we finally went bowling.

 There are at least 40 Team NPF events scheduled in 2018, and there will be even more if you pursue one of your own ideas, just like Debbie and Scott Oppenheim, Martin Wolfberg and Diane Talbert.
 We can all learn from the past.
 Team NPF DIY is ready to help you!